-You can read more tips on improving yourand even look at use our checklist so you know what areas of your .
+You can read more tips onand even use our checklist so you know what areas of your .

-Checking your score before you apply makes it more likely that your application will be accepted and that you’ll be offered a much higher rate of interest.
+Checking your score before you apply makes it more likely that your application will be accepted and that you’ll be offered a lower interest rate.

 Lenders like to know that a would-be borrower is in a stable position.
 The more stable you are, the less risky you might be to lend to.
 These are some of the things lenders look at when trying to assess your stability:

 - If you’re on the electoral roll (even if you don’t vote)

 This is a way of lenders verifying who you are and where you’re living.
 It also indicates that you’re living at a steady address.

 Having at least one credit account that you’ve used for a few years may be seen as a positive sign in the eyes of a lender.
 This is because it shows another lender has trusted you for a long time.

 - How stable is your level of borrowing

 If your debt levels are going up and down dramatically, or if you’ve been applying for lots of credit in a short period of time, this may be taken as a sign that your financial position isn’t very stable.

 Read our article on theto find out more.